A critique of “The Genesis Flood”

 Visualise, then, a great hydraulic cataclysm bursting upon the present world, with currents of waters pouring perpetually from the skies and erupting continuously from the earth’s crust, all over the world, for weeks on end, until the entire globe was submerged, accompanied by outpourings of magma from the mantle, gigantic earth movements, landslides, tsunamis and explosions.

 Where are the remains of the fields and cities from before the Flood, the forests, buildings and other aspects of civilization?
-They are not found anywhere.
-Beneath the Cambrian there are no petrified forests, no monuments, no instruments of bronze and iron bearing testimony to a pre-Flood world.
-Nor are there any fossilised bones of land animals, or tracks of land animals moving while they were still alive.
+They are nowhere to be found.
+The strata beneath the Cambrian preserve no monuments, no instruments of bronze and iron, no fossilised bones of land animals, no tracks of animals moving while they were still alive, no petrified forests, no testimony of a pre-Flood world.

 The continental nuclei at that time were largely stripped down to the crystalline basement.
 Ancient mountain systems were worn down to their roots reducing the continents more nearly to a plain than they have ever been before or since.18

 That is a comment to make anyone sit up and think.
-If these ‘ancient mountain systems’ were the mountains of the pre-Flood world (as in the Whitcomb-and-Morris scenario) it would have availed nothing to escape to higher ground.
-In many regions there would not even have been any mountains – imagine escaping to higher ground in the Netherlands, for example.
+If these “ancient mountain systems” were the mountains of the pre-Flood world, it would have availed nothing to escape to higher ground.
+In many regions there would not even have been any mountains.
+Imagine escaping to higher grounds in the Netherlands or Bangladesh.

 Nor is there any trend of increasing ‘complexity’ (whatever that means).
-If one considers the fossil record of particular families, the trend is one of increasing diversity and, generally, increasing specialisation.
-This suggests that we are dealing with a genuine genealogical sequence over a considerable span of time, regardless of whether we are observing evolution in any Darwinian sense.
+If one considers the fossil record of particular families, the trend is one of increasing diversity and increasing specialisation.
+There is a genuine genealogical sequence over a considerable span of time, regardless of whether we are observing evolution in any Darwinian sense.

-Nor is it true that increasing complexity corresponds to increasing mobility.
-Suppose that we were to interpret the sequence from amphibians to reptiles to mammals as a sequence of increasing complexity (amphibians, with their ability to exist both on land and in water, could in fact be biologically more complex than reptiles or mammals).
-Are reptiles less mobile than mammals?
-Or would large amphibians be less able to survive a flood than terrestrial animals?
-The answer is obviously no, in both cases.
-To take an extreme example, sloths are amongst the slowest-moving mammals, but despite their unwillingness to exert themselves, they first appear in the Eocene, near the top of the geological column.19 There is a continuous record of fossil sloths from the Eocene to the Quaternary, as decisive evidence as one could desire that these animals lived in a post-Flood world.
+Nor does increasing complexity correspond to increasing mobility.
+Suppose we were to interpret the sequence from amphibians to reptiles to mammals as a sequence of increasing complexity (which is questionable).
+Would large amphibians be less able to survive a flood than terrestrial animals?
+Are lizards less mobile than hedgehogs?
+Sloths are amongst the slowest-moving mammals.
+Despite their unwillingness to exert themselves, they first appear in the Eocene (early Cenozoic), after which there is a continuous record of fossil sloths from the Eocene to the very top of the geological column.

 - Whitcomb, J. C. & Morris, H. M., 1968.
 The Genesis Flood, London.